Home » Garden » Perennials vs Annuals: Which is Right for Your Garden?

 Are Annuals a Waste of Money?

 The answer to that truly depends on how you look at it the question.
-To me, all annuals have their place.
+To me, all annuals have their place in the garden.
 And of course, I grow them.

-Annuals can also be planted for a seasonal look, like garden mums, or grown to fill in a brighten up a garden border or planters.
+Annuals can also be planted for a seasonal look, like garden mums, or grown to fill in a brighten up a cottage garden or planters.

 But keep in mind that planting and growing annuals require a little more energy because it is a yearly event.
 Plus, you rebuy the plants every season which means you are technically spending more money.